AndersGMadsen/bayesian-state-space-models/README.md

 #### output

-Contains data from the MPC trajectory
+Contains data from the MPC trajectory and experiments

 #### literature
 - Bayesian Filtering and Smoothing, Simo Sarkka